summer600/MyComputerSetup/Windows/readme.md

 ```
 * git is the default location to put github repo's.
 I keep my git DevOps repo's under vsts
 * dev a folder for some local test development not under sourcecontrol
-* nuget a fodler for my local nuget cache.
+* nuget a folder for my local nuget cache.
 I configure a .nuget file in a root per dev folder or solution so all nuget packages are downloaded here.
 I know, but I like to prevent massive amounts of duplicate files
 * vsts my DevOps sourcecontrolled files.
 The name should change but since MS changes product names soo fast I am sticking with this for now.
 Previously I would use "visualstudioonline" :-|
 * temp is as the names suggests for temp files, I don't like c:\windows\temp and have resisted c:\temp
 * iso is a folder I sometimes have to store .iso files that I keep longer.
 Usually the end up in temp of stay in the system Downloads folder